Alternatives to payday loans

 Without preparation, however, there are still other options for fast borrowing.

-Local councils offer interest-free crisis or budgeting loans for those without savings facing a sudden emergency like not being able to make rent or having to face sudden unexpected costs after a fire or flood.
+Local councils offer interest free budgeting loans for those without savings facing a sudden emergency like not being able to make rent or having to face sudden unexpected costs after a fire or flood.

-The Consumer Focus research revealed that many of those taking payday loans did so to avoid taking money from family.
+The Consumer Focus research revealed that many of those taking payday loans did so to avoid taking money from family and 2014 research agrees.

 It's perhaps also worth noting, then, that there are ways to make informal lending more official.